Global existence and convergence near equilibrium for the moving interface problem between Navier-Stokes and the linear wave equation: Arbitrary Lagrangian formulation of the problem and statement of our results

-The main difficulty that the standard Lagrangian formulation of the problem would introduce is that the obvious identity would then yield by Cauchy-Schwarz a multiplicative constant of order $\sqrt{t}$ when estimating $a_i^j$, which is unsuitable for large time.
+The main difficulty that the standard Lagrangian formulation of the problem would introduce is that the obvious identity would yield by Cauchy-Schwarz a multiplicative constant of order $\sqrt{t}$ when estimating the cofactor matrix for the Lagrangian variables, which is unsuitable for large time.

-Instead, we will shift to an Arbitrary Lagrangian formulation of the problem, where the fluid domain is described not by using the Lagrangian coordinates, but instead by using the Stokes extension in $\of$ of the trace of $\eta$ on $\g$ taken from $\os$.
+This is why we use an Arbitrary Lagrangian formulation of the problem, where the fluid domain is described not by using the Lagrangian coordinates, but instead by using the Stokes extension in $\of$ of the trace of $\eta$ on $\g$ taken from $\os$.
 This then obviously avoids the issue outlined above, as $\nabla^3\eta\in L^\infty(0,T;L^2(\os))$ from our framework introduced later in this Section.

 Now, this does not avoid all difficulties.
 Once this formulation is adopted, a formidable difficulty arises when estimating terms such as since $q$ does not behave like a dissipative term.
 Although, as we will see, $\hd q$ is indeed dissipative, the fact $q$ is linked to $\eta,_3$ on $\g$ unfortunately does not allow any conclusion on making $q$ behave like $\hd q$.